-According to the Bank of Estonia, as of 30.06.2016, 0.6% of Estonia’s foreign direct investment came from Italy in the total amount of 112.7 million euros.
-Most of the investments were directed to professional, scientific and technical activities (41%), real estate (25%) and finance and insurance activities (10%).
+According to the Bank of Estonia, 1.1% of Estonia’s foreign direct investment came from Italy in a total amount of 72.6 million euros in 2018.
+Most of the investments were in real estate (47.7%), wholesale and retail (14.7%), and professional, scientific and technical activities (9.9%).

 As of 13.04.2016, 340 Estonian enterprises with Italian co-ownership were registered in the Estonian Business Register.

-Estonia's foreign direct investments in Italy amounted to 101.5 million euros as of the same date, which represented 1,8% of all total investments in foreign countries.
-The main sectors were: the manufacturing industry, wholesale and retail trade activities,hospitality and catering, real estate and professional, scientific and technical activities.
+Estonia's foreign direct investments in Italy amounted to 78.6 million euros in 2018, which represented 1,1% of all total investments in foreign countries.
+The main sectors were: real estate and professional, scientific and technical activities, the manufacturing industry, wholesale and retail trade activities, and hospitality and catering.

 Estonia is known as a pleasant destination as it has been presented in Italian media on multiple occasions.
 Tallinn is also an important port for cruise ships on the Baltic Sea.
 More flights between Tallinn Lennart Meri Airport and Italy would certainly help improve tourism opportunities.

-In 2015, 68,745 Italian tourists were accommodated in Estonia, in 2016 that number was 70 874.
+In 2015, 76, 967 Italian tourists visited Estonia, in 2018 that number was 85 181.
 In addition to Tallinn, tourists from Italy were also particularly interested in the counties of Tartumaa and Pärnumaa.

 Culture and Education